king7766/reactProject/README.md

 	◦	Ref: http://facebook.github.io/react-native/releases/0.45/docs/getting-started.html#running-your-react-native-application

 # Run on Android emulator
-<br />First launch your Android Virtual Devices.
+	◦	First launch your Android Virtual Devices.
-<br />Then run inside our React Native project folder
+	◦	Then run inside our React Native project folder
-<br />react-native run-android
+	◦	react-native run-android
-<br />The app should be running on the emulator.
+	◦	The app should be running on the emulator.

 # Run on iOS devices.